 The Existing Warrants are subject to full ratchet anti-dilution protection.
 To the extent we were to issue additional common stock or securities convertible into common stock at an issuance price lower than the exercise price of the Existing Warrants, the exercise price of, and the number of shares underlying the Existing Warrants would be adjusted accordingly.
-This provision may prevent us from raising additional capital on favorable terms if stockholders do not approve the issuance of shares of our common stock to satisfy our obligations under the Second Exchange Agreements and we will be unable to complete the offering our Common Units and Pre-funded Units pursuant to this prospectus.
+This provision may prevent us from raising additional capital on favorable terms if stockholders do not approve the issuance of shares of our common stock to satisfy our obligations under the Second Exchange Agreements.